Burlington County, New Jersey

 Burlington County is a county in the South Jersey region of the U.S. state of New Jersey.
-The county is the largest by area in New Jersey.
+The county is the largest by land area in New Jersey and ranks second behind neighboring Ocean County in total area.
 Its county seat is Mount Holly.
-As of the 2020 census, the county was the state's 11th-most-populous county, with a population of 461,860, its highest decennial count ever and an increase of 13,126 (+2.9%) from the 2010 census count of 448,734, which in turn reflected an increase of 25,340 (6.0%) from the 423,394 enumerated in the 2000 census.
+As of the 2020 census, the county was the state's 11th-most-populous county, with a population of 461,860, its highest decennial count ever and an increase of 13,126 (+2.9%) from the 448,734 recorded at the 2010 census, which in turn had reflected an increase of 25,340 (6.0%) from the 423,394 enumerated at the 2000 census.
+The United States Census Bureau's Population Estimates Program estimated a 2024 population of 475,515, an increase of 13,655 (+3.0%) from the 2020 decennial census.
 The most populous place in the county was Evesham Township with 46,826 residents as of the 2020 census.
 Washington Township covered 102.71 sqmi, the largest area of any municipality in the county.
+The county is part of the South Jersey region of the state.

 Burlington County is located east of the Delaware River and borders Philadelphia, the nation's sixth-largest city.
 It is part of the Philadelphia-Camden-Vineland, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley.
 However, the county stretches across the state, and its southeast corner reaches tidal estuaries leading to New Jersey's Great Bay, which separates the county from the Atlantic Ocean.

-History

 Etymology

 Anglo-European records of Burlington County date to 1681, when its court was established in the Province of West Jersey.
 The county was formed on May 17, 1694, "by the union of the first and second Tenths."
 The county was named for Bridlington, a town in England.

 History

-Burlington County was also the seat of government for the Province of West Jersey until its amalgamation with East Jersey in 1702, forming the Province of New Jersey.
-The county was much larger and was partitioned to form additional counties as the population increased.
-In 1714 one partition to the north became Hunterdon County, which itself was later partitioned to form three additional counties (Morris, Sussex and Warren).
-The county seat had been in Burlington but, as the population increased in the interior, away from the Delaware River, a more central location was needed, and the seat of government was moved to Mount Holly in 1793.
-Increasing industrialization led to improvements in transportation which increased the profitability of agriculture in the county.
-Population increases in the coastal communities due to successful international trade and ship repair led to road improvements throughout the county.
+Burlington County, originally the seat of government for the Province of West Jersey, merged with East Jersey in 1702 to form the Province of New Jersey.
+At its inception, Burlington County was considerably larger but was subsequently partitioned to form additional counties in response to population growth.
+Specifically, in 1714, a partition to the north led to the creation of Hunterdon County.
+Hunterdon County itself was further divided over time, resulting in the formation of three additional counties: Morris, Sussex and Warren.

+Initially, the county seat was in Burlington.
+However, as the population began to increase and spread toward the interior of the province, away from the Delaware River, a more central location became necessary.
+Consequently, the seat of government was relocated to Mount Holly in 1793.

+The period of industrialization saw significant improvements in transportation within Burlington County, which in turn enhanced the profitability of its agricultural sector.
+Concurrently, a population surge in the coastal communities, fueled by flourishing international trade and ship repair industries, necessitated extensive road improvements throughout the county.